 Dr Anstee's primary research interest is the study of genetic modifiers of progressive liver disease.
 His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and treatment of Non-Alcoholic Fatty Liver Disease (NAFLD/NASH), modifiers of Hepatic Fibrosis progression and identification of genetic factors that promote Alcohol Addiction.
 He is actively involved in ongoing clinical trials of new therapies for fatty liver disease and hepatic fibrosis.

 Dr Anstee trained in medicine at University College London where he was awarded First Prize in Medicine in the final MB BS examination (The Philip Seth Belasco & Douglas Cree Prize, 1997).

 His post-graduate specialist clinical training in Hepatology/Gastroenterology & General Medicine was undertaken at hospitals in North-West London.
 Prior to joining ICM, he worked as Clinical Lecturer in Medicine & Hepatology at Imperial College London and St Mary's Hospital from 2007-2010.

 Dr Anstee's clinical practice is based in the Regional Liver Unit at the Freeman Hospital.
 He has expertise in the management of patients with a range of acute and chronic liver conditions including:

 He has a particular sub-specialist interest in the management of non-alcoholic fatty liver disease and, together with Professor Chris Day, runs the regional fatty liver service.
-He also provides diagnostic and therapeautic Upper GI Endoscopy & Colonoscopy services at the Freeman Hospital and the Royal Victoria Infirmary, Newcastle.
+He also provides diagnostic and therapeautic endoscopy services at the Freeman Hospital and the Royal Victoria Infirmary, Newcastle.

 Membership of Editorial Boards: